ansible-lockdown/RHEL8-CIS/README.md

 Based on [CIS RedHat Enterprise Linux 8 Benchmark v1.0.1 - 05-19-2021 ](https://www.cisecurity.org/cis-benchmarks/)

+## Join us

+On our [Discord Server](https://discord.gg/JFxpSgPFEJ) to ask questions, discuss features, or just chat with other Ansible-Lockdown users

 ## Caution(s)

 This role **will make changes to the system** which may have unintended concequences.
 This is not an auditing tool but rather a remediation tool to be used after an audit has been conducted.